Transition exhibitors

 Prosperity Care and Wellbeing

 Prosperity Care and Wellbeing are a supported living and domiciliary care provider based in Gloucestershire.
-We support people from age 18 – 100+ who have a diverse range of needs.
+They support people from age 18 – 100+ who have a diverse range of needs.
 They focus on a person over a diagnosis and are dedicated to providing personalised care, recognising that everyone is wonderfully unique.
 Their supported living services are friendly, stimulating, caring, and homely.
 Prosperity Care and Wellbeing offer many different services, providing opportunities for people to learn new skills, socialise, thrive, and have fun.
-They have an incredible team who are here to help you every step of the way.

 Safehands Recruitment